marcglasberg/i18n_extension/README.md

 **A:** _i18n_extension lets you decide if you want to use identifier keys like `howAreYou` or not.
 Not having to use those was one thing I was trying to achieve.
 I hate having to come up with these keys.
 I found that the developer should just type the text they want and be done with it.
-In other words, in i18n_extension you don't need to type a key; you may type the text itself (in your default language).
+In other words, in i18n_extension you don’t need to type a key; you may type the text itself (in your default language).
 So there is no need to statically verify anything.
 Your code will always compile when you type a String, and that exact string will be used for your default language.
 It will never break._